Online Video Poker

 Video Poker Machines and Their Layout

 When this happens, the RNG automatically deals five cards at random.
 This piece of software produces hundreds of outcomes per second, even while no one is there to play the video poker game.
-It is impossible to predict what hand you will be dealt since the RNG has billions of outcomes for any set of cards.
-With around 16 quintillion possible outcomes in most video poker variants, players can rest assured the games are just as random as if the cards have been dealt from a well-shuffled deck.
+It is impossible to predict what hand you will be dealt, since the RNG has billions of outcomes for any set of cards.
+With around 16 quintillion possible outcomes in most video poker variants, players can rest assured the games are just as random as if the cards had been dealt from a well-shuffled deck.

 One essential thing players need to remember is that the results are ultimately decided by the RNG and are not dependent on extraneous factors such as previous outcomes, the number of coins wagered or their denomination.